 download the program's brochure.

 Autumn Quarter 2023:

 $2,665.00if registering for the undergraduate-level section (IPD 360)

 $3,485.00if registering for the graduate-level section (IPD 460)

 Full payment of tuition must be received before the start of the program.
 Students who elect to pay tuition using a credit or debit card will be assessed a non-refundable 2.75% convenience fee.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the SQL Server Business Intelligence Program by April 13, 2023 (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the SQL Server Business Intelligence Program within the first two weeks of the program (convenience fees will not be refunded).